 Tivic Health will always be grounded in scientific research.
 We believe in evidence-based products that are evaluated using rigorous methods.
 Our products are thoroughly tested and designed to meet all medical device standards and FDA scrutiny.
 We are committed to bringing innovation to consumers via modern, well-designed, safe and effective medical devices that improve their quality of life.

 Simply guide ClearUP around your outer cheek, nose and brow bone for a quick five-minute treatment.
 ClearUP emits micro current waveforms that guide the user to the most optimal treatment points with a vibration system.
 It’s easy to use with a one-button control and three levels of customization.
 Recommended use: time a day for five minutes to help relieve sinus pain and congestion for up to six hours.

 Glide device along cheek, nose, brow bone.

-Study Design: Seventy-one participants with self-reported sinus pain were recruited from a rhinology practice and from the surrounding community and were randomly assigned to office-based use of an active (n=38) or sham (n=33) handheld ClearUPTM Sinus Pain Relief microcurrent device.
-The ClearUP device, which automatically activates in regions of low impedance, was repetitively applied by the patient to the bilateral periorbital areas for five minutes.
-Visual analogue scale for pain (0-10) was collected before, and ten minutes after, treatment.
-A minimum visual analog pain score of 4 was required for study enrollment.
-Users, unaided, self-trained in the use of the device and self-administered the treatment.
+Methods: Seventy-one participants with facial pain related to self-reported nasal/sinus disease were recruited from a tertiary rhinologic practice and the surrounding community and randomly assigned to office-based use of an active (n=38) or sham (n=33) handheld microcurrent emitter.
+The study device (not yet FDA-cleared), which automatically activates in regions corresponding to nerve fibers, was repetitively applied by the patient to the bilateral periorbital areas for five minutes.
+Visual analogue scale for pain was collected before, and 10 minutes after, treatment.